ulrikson/gemini-rating-cli/README.md

 # Gemini Rating CLI

+## My Goal

+I fine-tuned a Gemini model.
+I needed an easy way to rate its answers.

-A command-line interface for interacting with Google's Gemini AI model, with built-in conversation rating and storage capabilities.
+So, I created a command-line interface.
+It interacts with Google's Gemini AI model.
+It includes conversation rating and storage features.

-## Features
+Features

 - Interactive chat with Gemini X model
 - Save and rate conversations for future review, e.g. to improve your own prompts or fine-tune the model